iluwatar/java-design-patterns/lockable-object/README.md

 ---
-title: "Lockable Object Design Pattern in Java: Usage, Examples, and Benefits"
+title: "Lockable Object Pattern in Java: Implementing Robust Synchronization Mechanisms"
+shortTitle: Lockable Object
 description: "Learn about the Lockable Object design pattern in Java.
 Explore its usage, real-world examples, benefits, and how it ensures thread safety and resource management in multithreaded environments."
 category: Concurrency
 language: en